jimken123/cv/README.md

-# CV
+# Jim Kennedy CV

-Source code for my professional CV
+Source code for my professional CV.

 The website is available at [jimkennedy.cv](https://jimkennedy.cv).

-This CV is based on the format created by [Iftimie Alexandru](https://medium.com/@iftimiealexandru/creating-a-resume-using-html-and-css-and-saving-it-as-a-pdf-e85d24b0408e)
+This CV is based on the format created by [Iftimie Alexandru](https://medium.com/@iftimiealexandru/creating-a-resume-using-html-and-css-and-saving-it-as-a-pdf-e85d24b0408e).

 ## To Do